githiomi/Mulitply_Batch_Selector/README.md

 # Daniel Githiomi
 ## Completed Batch Selector App

-This is my formal submission for the Batch Selector App required for the Junior Software Developer Role at Multiply.
+This is my formal submission for the Batch Selector App required for the `Junior Software Developer Role at Multiply`.

 It is a Python Project with the context and application requirements listed below.

 Link to the downloaded repository is linked [here](https://bitbucket.org/msldev/batch_selector/src/master/)

-Github link to this repository is also available [here](https://github.com/githiomi/multiply_batch_selector)
+Github link to this repository is also available [here](https://github.com/githiomi/Multiply_Batch_Selector)

 ## Technologies Used